dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ![phenylketonurics](/img/aspartame/phenylketonurics.jpg)

-Aspartame is very dangerous for people with phenylketonuria, but if you had phenylketonuria you would know it.
+Aspartame is very dangerous for people with phenylketonuria, but if you had phenylketonuria you would know it already.

 ### Fact 3: Aspartic acid is a standard amino acid you consume all the time.